ozeki-ai/demo/script.md

     - 1 TO 3 YEARS
   * Again, strategy now added to our playbook
   * This will come into play when our sales person generates a real NDA contract
+    - these will be the CHOICES available to the sales person
+  * Again, the assistant asks for our PREFERRED choice
+    - in order to help with future negotiation
+    - we will say that the longer - 3 year - term is our preferred choice

 # LETS SKIP AHEAD AGAIN
-  * CONTINUE
+  * since this is demo we can SKIP THE REMAINING CLAUSES
   * and we're done with our playbook.
-We have a contract template
+     - We have a contract template
      - with various strategic rules added
-     - around key terms
-     - in natural language
+     - that will allow us to make more efficient negotiations

 # LETS SWITCH NOW TO OUR SALES PERSON
   * when a new lead is available